Multibit-Legacy/multibit-hd/README.md

 #### Start the application (from the command line)

-To run the application from the command line, first use the installer profile:
+To run the application from the command line, first build with:
 ```
 mvn clean package
 ```
-Then start the application using the shaded JAR:
+then start the application using the shaded JAR:
 ```
 $ java -jar mbhd-install/target/multibit-hd.jar
 ```